+CULA215W Food Sculpture and Design

+1 Credit

-CULA215W Food Sculpture and Design (1 Credit) Covers the elements of design and expression through the production of edible table centerpieces.
+Covers the elements of design and expression through the production of edible table centerpieces.
 Hands-on work in ice, pulled sugar, marzipan and pastillage will be covered.
+(Co-requisites: CULA213, 214W, 217W, 229W or POI)

-CULA216W Menu Analysis and
+CULA216W Menu Analysis and Restaurant Design (3 Credits)

-Restaurant Design The importance of a menu in relationship to costs, pricing, creativity and guest satisfaction are covered.
+The importance of a menu in relationship to costs, pricing, creativity and guest satisfaction are covered.
 Students will also design a floor plan for a restaurant using computer software.
 Class includes major project work.

-CULA217W Buffet Theory (1 Credit) Presents concepts of themes in ethnic and general buffet presentation.
+CULA217W Buffet Theory (1 Credit)

+Presents concepts of themes in ethnic and general buffet presentation.
+This course will be taught only as a Co-requisite to the four fall senior culinary labs.
 (Co-requisites: CULA213W, 214W, 215W, 229W)

-CULA219W Regional American Cuisine (1 Credit) New England, Cajun/Creole, West Coast and Southwestern cuisines will be produced and discussed in this course.
-(Prerequisites: CULA114W, 115W; Co-requisites: CULA220W, 221W, 223W, 224W or POI)
+CULA219W Regional American Cuisine (1 Credit)

+New England, Cajun/Creole, West Coast and Southwestern cuisines will be produced and discussed in this course.
+(Co-requisites: CULA220W, 221W, 223W, 224W or POI)

-CULA220W A la Carte Cookery (1 Credit) A la carte cookery will expose the student to cooking to order and also provide experience in front-of-the-house procedures.
-(Prerequisites: CULA111W, 113W, 114W, 115W; Co-requisites: CULA219W, 221W, 223W, 224W or POI)
+CULA220W A la Carte Cookery (1 Credit)

+A la carte cookery will expose the student to cooking to order and also provide experience in front-of-the-house procedures.
+(Co-requisites: CULA220W, 221W, 223W, 224W or POI)

-CULA221W International Cuisine (1 Credit) Emphasizes both the influences and ingredients that create the unique character of selected cuisines from around the world.
+CULA221W International Cuisine (1 Credit

+Emphasizes both the influences and ingredients that create the unique character of selected cuisines from around the world.
 Menus from these cuisines will be produced in a lab-oriented production kitchen.
-(Prerequisites: CULA111W, 113W, 114W, 115W; Co-requisites: CULA219W, 220W, 223W, 224W or POI)
+(Co-requisites: CULA220W, 221W 223W, 224W or POI)

-CULA222W Food Service Management (3 Credits) Study of key financial issues involving cost control within the food service environment.
-Course will include invoicing procedures, prep lists, inventory, scheduling, and discussions on employee/ management relations.
+CULA222W Food Service Management (3 Credits)

+Study of key financial issues involving cost control within the food service environment.
+Course will include food costing and control, production lists, inventory procedures, scheduling and labor forecasting, payroll, taxes, and discussions on employee/management relations.
 Course includes major project work.

-CULA223W History and Culture Theory
+CULA223W History and Culture Theory (1 Credit)

-(1 Credit) Develops sensitivity to the relationship between specific foods and the cultures of France, Italy and China, as well as people, places and things that have shaped the history of culinary arts.
+Develops sensitivity to the relationship between specific foods and the cultures of France, Italy and China, as well as people, places and things that have shaped the history of culinary arts.
+This course will be taught only as a Co-requisite to the four spring senior culinary labs.
 (Co-requisites: CULA219W, 220W, 221W, 224W or POI)

-CULA224W Healthy Cuisine
+CULA224W Healthy Cuisine (1 Credit

 Healthy Cuisine focuses on cooking for the customer's health.
 Vegetarian, low fat and other diets will be explored, as well as modified traditional diets.
-(Prerequisites: CULA114W; 115W; Co-requisites: CULA219W, 220W, 221W, 223W)
+(Co-requisites: CULA220W, 221W, 223W, 224W or POI)